 What is Epiphany day: Symbolic Meaning

-Galette des rois is flattish puff pasty cake usually filled with apple or frangipane, a cream made from sweet almonds, butter, eggs and sugar.
-Hidden Inside each King cake is a small figurine called a fève which literally means bean in French.
-Originally an actual bean was put in the cakes, but around the 1870’s, it was replaced by porcelain figurines and more recently sometimes by plastic toys.
+The fun part about this tradition is that there is a small figurine, called a fève which literally means bean in French hidden in each galette des Rois.
+(Originally an actual bean was put in the cakes, but around the 1870’s, it was replaced by porcelain figurines and more recently sometimes by plastic toys.)

-- A paper crown is always included with the cake to crown the “king” or “Queen” who finds the fève in their piece of cake.
+- A paper crown is always included with the cake.

-- If there are children, it is tradition that the youngest be placed under the table and randomly says who gets the next slice.
-This is the part that the kids love the most and it’s also a way to ensure that the slices are handed out randomly.
+- If there are children, it is a tradition that the youngest child hides under the table and randomly announces who gets the next slice.
+This is the part that the kids love the most.
+It’s also a way to ensure that the slices are handed out randomly.

-Instead of puff pastry, the cake is a brioche which is more bread or cake like.
-It is also not filled with frangipane.
-Instead it’s topped with candied fruit and white sugar to make it look like an actual crown with jewels.
+Instead of puff pastry filled with frangipane, the cake is a brioche which is more bread or cake like.
+It’s also topped with candied fruit and white sugar to make it look like an actual crown with jewels.

-And that is how you become King (or Queen) for a day in France.
+And that is how you celebrate Epiphany in France and become King (or Queen) for a day.

 You don’t need to come to France to be King for a day.
 You can make King cake yourself, Louisiana style.